- Understanding Ramadan: A Classroom Teacher’s Guide - May 3, 2018

 - Challenging Your Students on Assessments - March 23, 2016

-This year in mid-May, approximately 1.8 billion Muslims worldwide will be observing the holy month of Ramadan.
+This year in mid-April, approximately 1.8 billion Muslims worldwide will be observing the holy month of Ramadan.
 Ramadan is the ninth month of the lunar Islamic calendar, which begins the morning after sighting the last sliver of a crescent moon before a new moon and lasts for 30 days.
 The observance of Ramadan is deeply personal for individual Muslims but is generally marked by a period of fasting and praying.

 As a student in high school, I learned about several world religions, including Islam.
 But I didn’t have any personal experience with the religion until I began teaching at my current school where almost 1/3 of our student population are practicing Muslims.
 This opened my eyes to the many ways that we, as educators, can make this time easier for our Muslim students.